As a new era in bulk goods dawns, find inspiration at trade shows Solids & Recycling-Technik

 Leading-edge technology for bulk solids

 The demands placed on technologies for processing modern bulk solids are constantly rising.
 Today’s strategies no longer focus strictly on increases in efficiency and the careful consumption of energy and resources: Given the ubiquitous shortage of skilled workers, it has become critical to fortify processes in order to protect people, the environment and production plants.
-On 1 & 2 April 2020, the trade show Solids & Recycling-Technik Dortmund will address these and other challenges faced by industry – both today and tomorrow.
+On 17 and 18 March 2021, the trade show Solids & Recycling-Technik Dortmund will address these and other challenges faced by industry – both today and tomorrow.
 Throughout the exhibition and in technical lectures, numerous experts will engage the visitors to encourage the exchange of knowledge and spark ideas for tackling a demanding future.

 The primary issues facing decision-makers in the bulk materials industry are: how to position oneself efficiently and sustainably on the market, and how to defend and maintain that position in future.
 Against a background of growing shortages in skilled workers and stricter legal requirements in Germany, it has also become more difficult to ensure safety and prevent errors in demanding processes.